How to Write When … You Have Kids

 0 Comments

-Pop in your email address to get Time to Write plus other free mini-ebooks.
-You'll also get my weekly blog posts (Thursdays) and short newsletters (Mondays) to help you make the most of your writing time, week after week.
+Pop your email address in below to join my newsletter list.
+You'll get Time to Write plus other free ebooks, as well as short encouraging weekly newsletters (Mondays) and in-depth blog posts (Thursdays) to help you make the most of your writing time.

 Note: I will never spam you or pass on your email address to anyone else.
 You can leave the newsletter list at any time.

-Thanks!
-Check your inbox: you'll have a message from me with a button to click to confirm your email address.
-Just click that button to get Time to Write.
+Thanks for joining the newsletter!
+Check your inbox: you'll have a message with a button to click to confirm your email address.